gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

-broader scale it is possible that we cover both high latitude and central desertic regions, which may be more unique if they hold a few specialist species, or few suitable and reachable habitat patches given the coarse resolution we used  Overall, these distribution results have implications in terms of conservation, which will be discussed later in light of our regional and scaling results.
-(Ideally there should be something meaningful on birds beta diversity somewhere here, probably from @Melo2009EnvDri, which shows higher BD in mountainous areas and shows some maps of BD for all Americas which somewhat concord to ours)
+broader scale it is possible that we cover both high latitude and central desertic regions, which may be more unique if they hold a few specialist species, or few suitable and reachable habitat patches given the coarse resolution we used.
+Overall, these distribution results have implications in terms of conservation, as they confirm that species richness and ecological uniqueness measured from LCBD values may conflict and highlight different potential hotspots [@Dubois2020EcoUni; @Yao2021EcoUni], thus reinstating the need to protect both with complementary strategies.

-(There should be something on the implication of our findings for conservation here.
-Some studies have argued that species-rich and highly-unique sites are both relevant, yet different targets for conservation, notably
-@Dubois2020EcoUni and @Yao2021EcoUni with LCBD, and @Socolar2016HowSho with beta
-diversity)

 (There should be a conclusion here)